 Frequencies comparing the ACS sample with our sample are displayed in S3 Table.
 Compared to the American Community Survey sample, our study sample has a greater proportion of female participants (63.3% vs. 51.2% of the ACS sample) and a higher overall level of educational attainment (32.4% of our sample has more than college, compared to 11.5% of the ACS sample).
 To match the ACS sample, our sample would need fewer participants with advanced graduate degrees and a greater proportion of participants with a high school education or less.
 Our study sample also has a smaller proportion of participants under 34 years of age, however both samples contain a significant proportion of participants aged 55 or older.
 With regard to region, the current study sample demographics are similar to those of the ACS sample.
 These differences likely reflect what types of people are willing to take genetic ancestry tests, although they may also indicate demographic tendencies in willingness to participate in a research study.

 We also compared the genetic knowledge of our sample to that of a representative sample of non-Hispanic White adults in the Survey on Genomics Knowledge, Attitudes and Policy Views (GKAP) (bottom of S3 Table).
 More of our respondents answered the questions that contribute to our genetic knowledge scale correctly than did respondents in the GKAP survey.
 On the first question, “Based on what you know, would you say that DNA can be found in every cell in the human body or only in specific organs and cells in the human body?”
 92.3% of our sample answered correctly compared with 76.7% of the GKAP sample.
 On the second question, “Based on what you know, would you say that more than half, about half, or less than half of a human being’s genes are identical to those of a mouse?”
 34.5% of our sample answered correctly compared with 19.5% of the GKAP sample.
-We suspect that people who are willing to take genetic ancestry tests are have more knowledge of basic genetics than the population in general.
+We suspect that people who are willing to take genetic ancestry tests have more knowledge of basic genetics than the population in general.

 Dependent Variable: Genetic Essentialism Scale for Race (GESR)

-We developed the GESR using exploratory and confirmatory factory analysis.
+We developed the GESR using exploratory and confirmatory factor analysis.
 The creation and validation of the scale is described in detail elsewhere [9].We extracted GESR as a second-order construct using the ‘predict’ command after we ran a structural equation model (command: ‘sem’) in Stata 14.2.
 We generated the scale on the sample who completed both the pre-test and post-test surveys to ensure consistency across samples used for the pre-test and post-test GESR.
 The items used in the model are listed in S4 Table.
 The command is as follows:

 sem (CoreDeterminism-> Athlete Smart Pure) ///